 Many insurance defense law firms are not able to defend employer clients in employment litigation when the claim is subject to an employment practices liability insurance (EPLI) policy that requires the use of panel counsel.
-If the employer’s law firm is not on the EPLI panel, the law firm can lose the right to represent their own client.
+If the employer’s law firm is not on the EPLI panel, or not named as counsel of choice in the insurance policy, the law firm can lose the right to represent their own client.

 At Legal Expert Connections, we make it our business to identify who you need to contact at an insurance company that offers EPLI coverage, an employer that maintains a self-insured retention (SIR), or a third party administrator to gain consideration on their EPLI panel counsel program.
 We then create a marketing campaign to help you introduce your law firm to the EPLI litigation panel manager.